 Ina Garten’s Lemon Chicken

 “I don’t know how authentically French this is, but a friend made it for us in Provence and to me it’s the essence of French country cooking,” Ina Garten says of this recipe.
 My response: “Who cares?”
 I’ve made this no less than a dozen times, and each and every guest has raved.
-And it’s a favorite of The One’s family, especially of his niece, Callie.
-I have a special relationship with the lemony, schmaltzy croutons in this recipe.
+It’s also a favorite of The One’s family, especially of his niece, Callie.
+And I have a special relationship with the lemony and schmaltzy croutons in this recipe.
 In fact, I always make extra, just for me, ever since I had to practically tackle Callie and her brother for the last few croutons on the serving platter.
 That’s my way of saying watch your back when eating this Ina marvel.
 (My solution?
 Stash some croutons in the kitchen, far from the prying eyes of assertive guests.
 How easy is that?!)–David Leite

 LC Commitment Chicken Note

 Ina Garten has published many a recipe for roast chicken, but perhaps none so famous as the one that inspired the gals at Glamour magazine to dub it “Engagement Chicken.”
-See, each time a staffer made it for a beau, the happy couple ended up engaged within weeks, if not hours.
-Swell story, eh?
+As the story goes, each time a Glamour staffer made it for a beau, the happy couple ended up engaged within weeks, if not hours.
+Sorta swell, eh?
 We’ve made that reputedly romantic recipe.
-It’s lovely, lemony, and quite similar to this recipe—perhaps even a riff on it.
-But quite honestly?
-If we had to choose, the chicken recipe from our beloved Barefoot Contessa that we’d want to spend the rest of our lives making is the one on this page.
-We call it Commitment Chicken.
+It’s lemony and lovely and quite similar to this recipe, but quite honestly, if we had to choose, the roast chicken recipe that we’d want to spend the rest of our lives making is the one on this page.
+We’ve dubbed it Commitment Chicken.

 - Quick Glance